camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/08-transactions-in-processes.html.md

 Then we want to generate the invoice asynchronously, in a background thread.
 A pool of background threads is managed by the [job executor](ref:#process-engine-the-job-executor).
 It periodically checks the database for asynchronous *jobs*, i.e. units of work in the process runtime.

-So behind the scenes, when we reach the *generate invoice* task, we are persisting a job in the database, queueing it for later execution.
+So behind the scenes, when we reach the *generate invoice* task, we are persisting a job in the database, queuing it for later execution.
 This job is then picked up by the job executor and executed (**3**).
 We are also giving the local job executor a little hint that there is a new job, to improve performance.
 In order to use this feature, we can use the `camunda:async="true"` extension in the BPMN 2.0 XML.
 So for example, the service task would look like this:

     <serviceTask id="service1" name="Generate Invoice" camunda:class="my.custom.Delegate" camunda:async="true" />